 The Evergreen Rotary Park is flooded with up to 10,000 people throughout the evening as the firework show nears.

-We also thank John Hanson, president of the Bremerton Historic Ship Association and USS Turner Joy, who has opened the USS Turner Joy for the VIP Experience.
-This year’s event is entirely funded by sponsors and donations.
+We also thank John Hanson, president of the Bremerton Historic Ship Association, and USS Turner Joy, who has opened the USS Turner Joy for the VIP Experience.
 We hope you will build new memories at this year’s Bremerton Bridge Blast!

 Many of our vendors and support services are local nonprofits including Boy Scout Troop 1540 (servicing our grounds).

 Why do a fireworks show on the Saturday before the Fourth of July?

 The simple answer is, there is no such thing as too many fireworks!
 By falling on the Saturday before the Fourth, the Bremerton Bridge Blast allows folks in our community to get an early start to the holiday in addition to their usual Independence day festivities.